RediSearch/RediSearch/docs/docs/_index.md

 ## Primary features

-Search and Query supports the following features:
+We support the following search an query features:

 * Secondary indexing
 * Multi-field queries